Infinite-Impact-Insights/kig.re/professional/summary/index.md

 layout: page
 title: Konstantin Gredeskoul
 disqus: disable
-sidebar: disable
+sidebar: top
 ---
 This is a sort of a summary section from a resume, without giving super complete details.
-However, the full details are a click away on Linked In (see below).
+However, the full details are a click away on LinkedIn (see below).

 ### Availability